-- The Workflow state field indicates where the asset currently is in the workflow process. - The "Status" list shows to whom the asset is currently assigned, and the status of each assignment.
+- The Workflow process field indicates the workflow process which the asset is currently passing through. - The Workflow state field indicates where the asset currently is in the workflow process. - The "Status" list shows to whom the asset is currently assigned, and the status of each assignment.
 Each row in the list represents a single assignment.
 Items are ordered with the most recent assignment at the top of the list. - The "Workflow history" list shows the assignments completed on the asset so far, and the result of each assignment.
 Each row in the list represents a single assignment.
 Items are ordered with the most recently completed assignment at the top of the list.